How To Discover Your Customer’s B2B Buying Process

 What about more recent models of the B2B buying process?

-The more recent models of the buying process won’t help you avoid this scenario either.
-Some describe the B2B buying process as a linear path.
-Some describe it as a B2B buying journey.
-Some describe it as a B2B buying cycle.
 These are all decent models, but their job isn’t to point out the details that can ruin a sale.
 All models simplify a complex situation.
 In B2B sales, the details skimmed over by these models can make or break a deal.
 You need to figure out what the details of the B2B buying process are for each customer that you sell to.

 (By the way, I’m not even 100% comfortable calling it a “B2B buying process”.
 Calling it a “process” makes it sound like one step leads to the next.
 In a lot of companies, it’s a lot messier than that.
 Maybe we need to call it a buying checklist.
 A list of requirements have to be met, but the order may vary.)